Trump endorses GOP rival of outgoing Idaho governor - ExBulletin

 Trump won the deeply conservative Idaho in the 2020 presidential election with nearly 64% of the vote.
 Trump has said McGeachin has been a real supporter of him from the start and will fight for strong borders, gun rights, American manufacturing, choice of schools and farmers.

-The Trump endorsement said: She will make a fantastic governor and will never let you down!
+Trump’s endorsement said: she will make a fantastic governor and never let you down!

 McGeachin changed her Twitter profile picture to a picture of her and Trump standing next to each other and each giving a thumbs-up nod and tweeting: It’s a great honor to receive the approval of the greatest president of our life,